testflows/TestFlows-WebSite/source/handbook/index.md

 stored in [ClickHouse].
 Additional dashboards can be easily created in [Grafana] to highlight test results that are the most important for your project.

+**Avoids unnecessary abstraction layers**

+**{% testflows %}** tries to avoid unnecessary abstraction layers such as when test runners are decoupled from tests or the usage of behavior driven (BDD) keywords is always tied to Gherkin specifications.
+These abstractions, while providing some benefit, in most cases lead to more problems than solutions when applied to real-world projects.

 # Using Handbook

 This handbook is a one-page document that you can search using standard